Raziz1/Audio_Amplifier/README.md

 *DISCLAIMER - I want to preface by acknowledging that I'm not an expert in the realm of audio amplification.
 This field is incredibly vast and intricate.
 The project served as a valuable opportunity for me to delve deeper into this domain, but it's important to note that I might have made errors or made poor design choices in the process of learning*

 ## Goal 🎯
-The goal of this project was to design a simple audio amplifier to drive a 4ohm 30 watt speaker that I pulled out from a car door.
-The goal was not to make the most efficent design but to explore various designs.
+The goal of this project was to design a simple audio amplifier to drive a 4-ohm, 30-watt speaker extracted from a car door.
+The objective was not to create the most efficient design, but rather to explore various design approaches.

 ## History
 Initially, I began by driving the speaker with my USB oscilloscope/waveform generator (Analog Discovery 2).
 The USB waveform generator has the ability to take an MP3 file as an input and output the corresponding waveform.
 It also has the ability to amplify the signal up to a peak voltage of 5V.
 However, there were a few problems with this: